 As I yelped in surprise and started cleaning my face, I noticed Sam surreptitiously hiding his face behind his Chemistry textbook.
-I started hearing little noises coming from behind the book.
-I reached out and grabbed the book to reveal his secret: he was giggling uncontrollably!
+Hearing little noises coming from behind the book, I reached out and grabbed the book to reveal his secret: he was giggling uncontrollably!
 I started laughing too, and our friendship was born.”

 As you can see, the more effectively you can use a new word to create a story from people, places, or situations from your own life or even a favorite book, movie, or television show, the more likely you are to remember that word.